Candutra/PASUVSCode/README.md

 - Instalação do git
 - Instalação do gcc
 - Configuração de portas no Virtual Box
-- acesso via SSh no VSCode
+- acesso via SSH no VSCode